drreynolds/smuhpc-workshop/source/session_7.rst

 A few general comments on the above approach:

 * By storing the values as raw text, these files are larger than necessary.
-In this example, the files are not too large (~58 KB each), but in more realistic simulations it would be preferred to store data in a more compressed format.
+In this example the files are not too large (~58 KB each), but in more realistic simulations it would be preferred to store data in a more compressed format.
 Two approaches for this are
   to: